Shajar87/Python-Projects/Bank Customers Churn Analysis readme.md

 **Tool used: Python**

 ---
 In this project, I have to analyze customers' data from a bank.
-I performed an exploratory analysis in order to gain insights into the primary factors influencing customer churn.
+I performed an exploratory analysis to gain insights into the primary factors influencing customer churn.

 Additionally, I also developed a machine learning model to accurately predict customer churn with an accuracy of 99.9%.